Countertop Vacuum Sealers

 The size of the machines also determined how easy they were to use.
 Two, which weighed about 20 pounds each, sat securely on the counter and felt solidly made, but they were hard to store and carry around a kitchen.
 Lighter, slimmer machines were easier to maneuver, but some felt flimsy.
 One model sometimes rocked back and forth, and it became top-heavy when the lid was open.
 Our favorite struck a good balance: At about 6 pounds, it was easy to lift, relatively easy to store, and reassuringly sturdy.

 Based on performance alone, we could recommend every machine we tested.
-But we know that non-essential appliances like vacuum sealers won’t get any use if they’re fussy or inconvenient.
+But we know that nonessential appliances like vacuum sealers won’t get any use if they’re fussy or inconvenient.
 That’s why we prioritized user-friendliness when determining our rankings.
 The 6-pound Nesco Deluxe Vacuum Sealer was sturdy yet relatively compact and light enough to lift comfortably.
 Its handle locked the lid firmly into place before using and its easy-to-read display screen indicated when the machine was vacuuming, sealing, or done with its cycle.
 No guesswork involved.
-A handful of settings offered all of the customization we needed.
-It also has two handy bonus features: a roll storage compartment with built-in slicer so you can easily cut bags to size, plus an attachment that allows you to vacuum-seal dry goods like flour or grains in reusable canisters, which must be purchased separately, instead of in plastic bags.
+A handful of settings offered all the customization we needed.
+It also has two handy bonus features: a roll storage compartment with built-in slicer so you can easily cut bags to size and an attachment that allows you to vacuum-seal dry goods like flour or grains in reusable canisters, which must be purchased separately, instead of in plastic bags.
 Less expensive than some of the models tested, it’s a great choice for most home cooks who vacuum-seal regularly.

-We tested seven countertop vacuum sealers, priced from about $50 to about $400.
-With each model, we vacuum-sealed a wide variety of foods and stored them in either the freezer or in our pantry at room temperature.
-We monitored the tightness of the bags’ seals and quality of the food for several months.
+We tested seven countertop vacuum sealers, priced from about $49 to about $385.
+With each model, we vacuum-sealed a wide variety of foods and stored them either in the freezer or in our pantry at room temperature.
+We monitored the tightness of the bags’ seals and the quality of the food for several months.
 If manufacturers sold additional bags, we used those throughout testing.
 With other models, we used a set of generic bags sold by Nutri-Lock.
 We also performed a control test using oxygen-detecting tablets, using both generic and branded bags.
 We assessed the power of each machine by measuring the amount of air each was able to extract from bags on average.
 The possible score range was from 0 percent, which is normal atmosphere, to 100 percent, which signifies that every single air molecule has been removed.
 The weight and dimensions of each machine were measured in-house.
 All products were purchased online, and the prices listed are what we paid.
 Products appear below in order of preference.

-Performance: The preferred vacuum sealers successfully removed air from their bags and the bags did not lose their seal during extended testing.
+Performance: The preferred vacuum sealers successfully removed air from their bags, and the bags did not lose their seal during extended testing.